groupvine/gv-doc/3-send/6-templates.md

 <span id="gv-3send-6templates-about"></span>
 ### What are templates and why use them

-A template is an email that is saved and can be used as a starting point for new emails that you send often, e.g. weekly newsletters, daily posts, announcements, and reports.
+A template is a special saved email that can be used as a starting point for new emails that you send often, e.g. weekly newsletters, daily posts, announcements, and reports.

-Once your template's look is established, templates will save you the time of recreating your email's look and consistent content each time you send your periodic email.
+Once your template has been created, it will save you the time of recreating your email's look and duplicate content each time you send your periodic email.

 <span id="gv-3send-6templates-create"></span>